Tag: San José

 By the end of the week, I was walking slower, looking up more, and collecting moments I didn’t want to lose.
 San José offered exactly the balance I needed: culture without complication, social without overwhelm, and grounded in everyday kindness.
 I’m already planning a return to explore more corners of Costa Rica’s capital and the nearby neighborhoods of Escazú and Santa Ana.

-• Raymond Thomas & Kimberly Campbell’s Costa Rica Getaway — San José Trip Report
+• Robert’s San José Trip Report

 Afternoons were my favorite.
 I wandered Avenida Central and the plazas around it, watched a street performer, and ducked into a café when quick showers rolled through.
 Escazú and Santa Ana gave the day a different rhythm—sleek malls, leafy streets, and restaurants perfect for unhurried dinners.
 Getting around was easy: taxis and Ubers were simple to hail, buses were straightforward, and the whole city felt sensible to navigate.
 I kept small notes so I wouldn’t forget the details—golden light on historic façades, cinnamon warmth in café con leche, and quiet parks waking up in the morning.